 6.60.1 Applicability to language

+The vulnerability as described in TR 24772-1 clause 6.60 applies to Python.

 In Python, a thread may terminate by coming to the end of its executable code or by raising an exception.
-Python does not have a public API to terminateur that results.
+Python does not have a public API to terminate a thread.
+This is by design since killing a thread is not recommended due to the unpredictable behaviour that results.

 Terminating processes in Python is possible but there are scenarios that may leave the system in a vulnerable state.
+For example, executing terminate() on a process that is using a pipe or queue may result in data corruption.
+It is also worth noting that terminating a process that has acquired a lock or semaphore may result in a deadlock condition.
+Finally, if a process that has decedent processes is terminated, the descendants will be orphaned.

 6.60.2 Guidance to language users